evanwild/russet/README.md

 - Crisp graphics on high-DPI displays
 - Drawing shapes correctly when the browser is resized
 - Culling objects that aren't in the view (big performance boost)
+- Putting objects into groups to be rotated, scaled, and translated

 ## Example